What Is An SMSF?

 What are the SMSF trustee’s role and responsibilities?

-• Exercise the degree of skills and judgement of an ordinary prudent person when handling the financial affairs of another person
+• exercise the degree of skills and judgement of an ordinary prudent person when handling the financial affairs of another person

-• Maintain records and discharge ATO requirements (the ATO, and not APRA, is the regulator for SMSFs)
+• maintain records and discharge ATO requirements (the ATO, and not APRA, is the regulator for SMSFs)

-• Comply with investment restrictions
+• comply with investment restrictions

-• Accept superannuation contributions and pay benefits according to superannuation and tax laws
+• accept superannuation contributions and pay benefits according to superannuation and tax laws

 • Your self managed super fund trust deed